Remorse: Psychopathy

 In fact, in an experiment published in March 2007 at the University of Southern California neuroscientist Antonio R. Damasio and his colleagues showed that subjects with damage to the ventromedial prefrontal cortex lack the ability to empathically feel their way to moral answers, and that when confronted with moral dilemmas, these brain-damaged patients coldly came up with "end-justifies-the-means" answers, leading Damasio to conclude that the point was not that they reached immoral conclusions, but that when they were confronted by a difficult issue – in this case as whether to shoot down a passenger plane hijacked by terrorists before it hits a major city – these patients appear to reach decisions without the anguish that afflicts those with normally functioning brains.
 According to Adrian Raine, a clinical neuroscientist also at the University of Southern California, one of this study's implications is that society may have to rethink how it judges immoral people: "Psychopaths often feel no empathy or remorse.
 Without that awareness, people relying exclusively on reasoning seem to find it harder to sort their way through moral thickets.
 Does that mean they should be held to different standards of accountability?"

 Psychopathic individuals do not show regret or remorse.
 This was thought to be due to an inability to generate this emotion in response to negative outcomes.
-However, in 2016, people with antisocial personality disorder (also known as dissocial personality disorder) were found to experience regret, but did not use the regret to guide their choice in behavior.
-There was no lack of regret but a problem to think through a range of potential actions and estimating the outcome values.
+However, a study found that psychopathic people experience regret but did not use the regret to guide their choice in behavior.